Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

 \section{Experimental Results}

 In this section, we present the experimental setup and the empirical results.
-We compare our adaptive ensemble knowledge distillation to other methods and demonstrate our method's effectiveness in improving the student model's worst-case performance.
+We experiment with several ensemble KD techniques and analyze their {\updated impact on the worst-group accuracy} of the student model.
+We compare our adaptive ensemble knowledge distillation to these methods and demonstrate its effectiveness in improving the student model's worst-group performance.